-Feeder Clubs, Rainbow Laces, Supporter Behavioral Contracts and Yids
+Feeder Clubs, Supporter Behavioural Contracts and the ‘Yid Army’

 Over the upcoming weeks, on a regular basis, we’ll make sure MOMS followers are alerted to all the football supporter issues that are doing the rounds, as it’s important for Villa supporters to know what challenges other team’s supporters are facing.
 After all, knowledge is power and as football supporters, regardless of club loyalty, we all have to come together to protect our game.